davidgru/nfc-door-control-system-esp32-firmware/Readme.md

 The base URL of the ESP32 will be `http://dc.local/` or `http://$(IP)/` if `DC_SERVER_SECURE=false` and `https://dc.local/` or `https://$(IP)/` if `DC_SERVER_SECURE=true`.

+For all requests provide the Pre-Shared-Key in the header `psk`.

 ## Open the door.

 **URL:** `/door/`